crashoverride777/swifty-ads/README.md

 )
 ```

 NOTE: AdMob provided a new rewarded video API which lets you preload multiple rewarded videos with different AdUnitIds.
-While SwiftyAds uses this new API it currently only supports loading 1 rewarded video ad at a time.
+While SwiftyAds uses this new API it currently only supports loading 1 rewarded ad at a time.

 ## Rewarded Interstitial Ads

-Rewarded interstitial ads can be presented naturally in your app flow, similar to interstitial ads, and do not require a dedicated button like regular rewarded ads.
+Rewarded interstitial ads can be presented naturally in your apps flow, similar to interstitial ads, and do not require a dedicated button like regular rewarded ads.
+Before displaying a rewarded interstitial ad, you must present the user with an [intro screen](https://support.google.com/admob/answer/9884467) that provides clear reward messaging and an option to skip the ad before it starts.

 ```swift
 SwiftyAds.shared.showRewardedInterstitialAd(